liferay/liferay-docs/devGuide/en/chapters/04-service-builder.markdown

 The only property that you may need to override from this file is `build.auto.upgrade`.
-Setting `build.auto.upgrade=false` in your `service-ext.properties` file prevents Liferay from trying to automatically apply any changes to the database model, when a new version of the plugin is deployed.
+Setting `build.auto.upgrade=false` in your `service-ext.properties` file prevents Liferay from trying automatically to apply any changes to the database model when a new version of the plugin is deployed.
 This is needed in projects in which it is preferred to manually manage the changes to the database or in which the SQL schema has intentionally been modified manually after generation by Service Builder.